lmc-eu/spirit-design-system/packages/web-react/src/components/PricingPlan/README.md

 />;
 ```

-You can also set the `tooltipContent` on the feature to provide additional information when the feature title is clicked.
+You can also set the `tooltipContent` or `modalContent` on the feature to provide additional information when the feature title is clicked.

 ```jsx
 import { PricingPlanBody } from '@lmc-eu/spirit-web-react';